radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 ### Architecture

-Applications RP has four types of resource providers for managing various types of resources in an application.
+Application RP consists of four types of resource providers for managing various types of resources in an application.

-`Applications.Core` resource provider manages application, environment, container and gateways.
+`Applications.Core` resource provider manages core application resources such as application, environment, container and gateways.
+Applications RP managed containers can use Azure Key Vault for storing secrets, TLS keys, and certificates.
+To deploy gateways, the RP uses contour as ingress controller.
+These gateways support TLS termination.
+In order to do this, Applications RP stores sensitive TLS information as secret using Radius Secret Store.
+Radius secret stores are implemented using kubernetes as secret provider.

 `Applications.Dapr` resource provider manages all dapr resources that are deployed as part of application.
+These include dapr state store, dapr secret store, dapr pubsub and dapr configuartion store.

-`Applications.Datastore` resource provider manages datastore such as SQL database or Mongo DB that an application might be using.
+`Applications.Datastore` resource provider supports provisioning SQL database, Mongo DB and Redis Cache.

 `Applications.Messaging` resources provider manages queues such as Rabbit MQ.

-RecipeEngine is a key sub-component of Applications RP, which uses the above resource providers for provisioning infrastructure resources.
-It takes as input a recipe, written in bicep or terraform.
-It fetches Bicep recipe from any OCI complaint registry.
-It also fetches Terraform recipes available as public modules.
-It then requests UCP to help deploy the recipe.
-Also, if user creates a custom recipe, it requests Controller to first validate the recipe using recipe-webhook and then create it.

-Users could provision application resources without using recipes too, in which case, Applications RP again works with Controller managing for Kubernetes resources and UCP for managing AWS and Azure resources.
-For deploying Terraform Recipe, it directly communicates with AWS and Azure.

-The Applications RP provisions some resources synchronously, whereas for other resources whose creation can be time consuming, it has workers that enable async operation.
-To faciliate Async operation, the Applications RP adds the incoming request to an in-memory queue.
-Workers dequeue requests from the queue and process them.

-Applications RP persists the radius resources metadata in etcd through API Server.
-For this, it interacts with Kubernetes Controller.
+Applications RP has a key sub component `Recipe Engine` to execute `recipes`.
+`Recipes` are Bicep or Terraform code that is used to deploy infrastructure components on Azure and AWS.
+The Bicep recipes are fetched from OCI compliant registries.
+Terraform recipes are public modules and fetched from internet too.

+In order to execute Terraform recipes, Applications RP installs latest Terraform.
+It mounts a directory `/terraform` in Applications RP pod for executing terraform recipes in this, using the installed executable.
+The output resources generated from terraform module are converted to Radius output resources and stored in our datastore.

+Applications RP also allows users to create their own recipes and use them to provision their infrastructure.

 Below is a high level overview of various sub components in Applications RP
 ![Applications RP](2024-10-applications-rp-threat-model/apprp.png)